sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/cody_gateway.md

 ## Use a locally running Cody Gateway

-First, set up some feature flags on your local Sourcegraph instance:

-- `product-subscriptions-service-account`: set to `true` globally for convenience.
-  In production, this flag is used to denote service accounts, but in development it doesn't matter.
-  - You can also create an additional user and set this flag to `true` only for that user for more robust testing.

 To use this locally running Cody Gateway from your local Sourcegraph instance, configure Cody features to talk to your local Cody Gateway in site configuration, similar to what [customers do to enable Cody Enterprise](../../cody/overview/enable-cody-enterprise.md):

 ```json